Lennix/HappyAuction/readme.txt

 - haFilterStat(index, id, value) -> status
     Sets item preferred stat and minimum value filter.
     - index: specify which of the 3 stat filters to use. range: 1-3
-    - id:       substring identifier of type.
+    - id:       substring identifier of type. nil to clear.
                 example: 'level req' will match 'Reduced Level Requirement'
-    - value:    minimum value for this filter. range: 0-999
+    - value:    minimum value for this filter. range: 0-999. -1 to clear.
     - status:   true if successful

 - haFilterStatClear() -> status